 Care should be used in determining the appropriate recipients of BruinPost mass messages.
 BruinPost Clients should consult with their Issuing Officer and the BruinPost Administrator to determine an appropriately targeted audience.
 If a comprehensive database of desired email recipients derived from the principal campus database is not available, ad hoc lists of additional names may be submitted to Strategic Communications by BruinPost Clients for inclusion in the distribution of a BruinPost message.
 The BruinPost Administrator is responsible for incorporating official and ad hoc recipient lists in the final message distribution.

 The principal campus database of email addresses contains other personally identifying information which must be protected and may not be disclosed in the course of accessing names and email addresses for BruinPost messaging.

 B. Who May Use BruinPost Services

-Because the primary purpose of the BruinPost service is to facilitate executive-level communications, access to the service is limited.
-Issuing Officers may designate or remove BruinPost Clients at their discretion in their areas of responsibility, and generally in consultation with MDDS.
-MDDS is responsible for maintaining a list of departments and individuals with delegated access.
+The primary purpose of the BruinPost service is to facilitate executive-level communications, and therefore access to the service is limited.
+Issuing Officers may designate or remove BruinPost Clients at their discretion in their areas of responsibility, and generally in consultation with Strategic Communications.
+Strategic Communications is responsible for maintaining a list of departments and individuals with designated access.